Query Expansion in the Age of Pre-trained and Large Language Models: A Comprehensive Survey: PLM/LLM-Driven QE Techniques

-\paragraph{Why implicit QE helps} Compared to generative expansion, implicit QE avoids vocabulary drift and decoding latency.
+Compared to generative expansion, implicit QE avoids vocabulary drift and decoding latency.
 It is especially effective when the first pass already surfaces some on-topic material, because the model can amplify directions in embedding space that correlate with relevance and suppress distracting ones.

-Having outlined the basic principles and advantages of implicit QE, we now turn our attention to several representative methods.
-These approaches illustrate how implicit signals—such as contextual information—can be effectively utilized to enhance query expansion and improve retrieval performance.
+Below we describe representative methods that implement this idea under single-vector and late-interaction retrievers.

-\paragraph{ANCE-PRF: refining a single query vector with PRF} \textbf{ANCE-PRF}~\cite{yu2021improving} augments a dual-encoder retriever without touching the document index.
-A dedicated PRF encoder re-encodes the query together with feedback texts:
+\paragraph{ANCE-PRF: refining a single query vector with PRF} \textbf{ANCE-PRF}~\cite{yu2021improving} augments a bi-encoder retriever without modifying the document index.
+Given an initial result set $\mathcal{R}_k$, it learns a refined query representation $\mathbf{q}_{\mathrm{PRF}}$ by integrating feedback documents into the original query $q$.

-The second-stage score is then the usual inner product $s(q,d)=\langle \mathbf{q}_{\mathrm{PRF}},\mathbf{d}\rangle$, where $\mathbf{d}$ is the fixed document vector from the original ANCE index.
-Training uses a standard softmax contrastive loss over one positive and sampled negatives.
-Specifically, let $d^+$ represent the positive (relevant) document, and $\mathcal{N}$ denote the set of sampled negative (irrelevant) documents (each $d^- \in \mathcal{N}$ is an irrelevant document).
-The contrastive loss is calculated as:

-\textit{Intuition.} The encoder learns to attend to feedback tokens that complement the query signal, nudging $\mathbf{q}$ toward regions populated by relevant documents. \textit{Cost/risks.} One extra encoder forward and one extra nearest-neighbor search at inference; effectiveness depends on $\mathcal{R}_k$ containing at least some relevant content.
+Retrieval is then performed using the standard inner product between $\mathbf{q}_{\mathrm{PRF}}$ and the fixed document embeddings $\mathbf{d}$ from the original index.
+Training follows a contrastive objective that increases similarity to relevant documents while decreasing similarity to sampled negatives.At inference time, this approach requires one additional encoding pass and a second retrieval step.
+Its effectiveness depends on $\mathcal{R}_k$ containing at least some relevant content.